Court of Appeals says warrantless blood test refusals can’t count as penalty enhancers

 For example, assume you have one refusal on your record.
 If you are arrested and charged with drunk driving, you’ll face an OWI 2nd charge.
 Your first offense was the refusal.
 While the fallout from this decision is still settling, one thing is clear: the law regarding prior offenses is changing.

-Whether you’re charged with your first offense OWI or your tenth, contact the award winning drunk driving attorneys at Meyer Van Severen, S.C. immediately.
+Whether you’re charged with your first offense OWI or your tenth, contact the award winning drunk driving attorneys at Van Severen Law Office immediately.
 We fight drunk driving cases at all levels, whether that’s challenging illegal police conduct through pre-trial motions, fighting for you at trial, or anything in between.

 Most importantly, remember that drunk driving law can be incredibly complex.
 To win cases, your attorney must be on top of all those complexities.
-At Meyer Van Severen, S.C. you’ll meet some of the best young criminal defense attorneys in Wisconsin.
+At Van Severen Law Office you’ll meet some of the best young criminal defense attorneys in Wisconsin.
 All of our attorneys are ready to fight for you, and all of them stay current with the constantly-changing nature of drunk driving law.
 Contact us at (414) 270-0202 and let’s get started.

 Implied consent – what is it?